This mannish French WW1 nurse could as well have been Brünnhilde von Tarth.

 "Margot, are you serious...
 You will make your own wedding gown?"

 "As you hear it, René!
 And also make the white rose and lily wreath, and the matching bouquet, with my very own hands."
 Now, Margot Tyrell is wistfully leaning against the balcony railing.
 Her fiancé, standing behind her, chuckles.
 Lieutenant Baratheon was only accustomed to the von Lännisters' use of private dressmakers... and the Tyrells employ the local tailors and seamstresses, who sew both uniforms and civilian attire, for both officers and privates...
 So even Margot will make her own wedding gown, wreath, and bouquet?
 Thus he reasons: this is a clever girl, the cleverest one he ever has met, she will become a lieutenant's wife, and perchance the pay from the State won't suffice to support both of them.
+Not even after she has reached that degree at Paris University which she is planning to study in between the betrothal and the wedding.

 A third person now comes out of the balcony.
 It's a blond young ensign, a good-looking one, looking at his sister and fiancé as he calls to them: